who-blackbird/who-blackbird.github.io/contents/run_quality_control.md

 1 read = 1 **.fast5** file

-**FAST5** files are infact **HDF5** files.
+**FAST5** files are in fact **HDF5** files.
 These are compressed binary files which store data in a structured way, allowing fast random access to subsets of the data.

-This is where electronic signal data from the sequencer is storred.
+This is where electronic signal data from the sequencer is stored.

 <img src="//raw.githubusercontent.com/who-blackbird/who-blackbird.github.io/master/images/qc.squiggle_data.png" alt="img_2" class="inline"/>